Emergent soft-gap Anderson models at quantum criticality in a lattice Hamiltonian within dynamical mean field theory: Results and Discussion

-It is straightforward to show that a soft-gap density of states of the form $\rho_f(\omega) = |\omega|^r\theta(\Lambda - |\omega|)$, with $\Lambda$ as a ultraviolet cutoff, results in a power law form in the Matsubara time dependence of the Green's function, namely $G_f(\tau)\propto -\tau^{-(1+r)}$ for $\tau,\beta \gg 1$ (see the Supplemental Material\cite{SM} for the derivation).
-And such a power law is indeed observed in the numerically obtained CTQMC results as shown in figure~\ref{fig:G_exponent}.
-The figure shows $-G_f(\tau)$ as a function of $\tau$ as obtained for $U=1.75D$ and temperatures of $0.01$(red), $0.005$(green) and $0.003$(blue).
-The $\tau\gg 1$ behaviour are clearly seen to be a power law, and the fits (dashed lines) is seen to be valid over more than a decade for all the temperatures.
-The extracted exponent, $r$ from each of the fits is $\sim 0.36\pm 0.01$, which is temperature independent, and is seen to be the negative of the isosbestic exponent found from the self-energy analysis (figure~\ref{fig:isos}).
-Furthermore, the power law is conspicuously absent in the results obtained away from the QCP (shown in Supplemental information\cite{SM}).
+Finally, it is straightforward to show that a soft-gap density of states of the form $\rho_f(\omega) = |\omega|^r\theta(\Lambda - |\omega|)$, with $\Lambda$ as a ultraviolet cutoff, results in a power law form in the Matsubara time dependence of the Green's function, namely $G_f(\tau)\propto -\tau^{-(1+r)}$ for $\tau,\beta \gg 1$ (see Appendix~\ref{app4} for the derivation).
+Such a power law is indeed observed in the numerically obtained CTQMC results as shown in Fig.~\ref{fig:G_exponent} that shows $-G_f(\tau)$ as a function of $\tau$ as obtained for $U=1.75D$ and temperatures of $0.01$(purple), $0.005$(blue), $0.003$(red) and $0.002$(green).
+The $\tau\gg 1$ behaviour is clearly seen to be a power law, and the fit (dashed line) is seen to be valid over more than a decade for all the temperatures.
+The extracted exponent, $r$ from each of the fits is $\sim 0.35\pm 0.01$, which is temperature independent and is seen to be the negative of the isosbestic exponent found from the self-energy analysis (Fig.~\ref{fig:isos}).
+Furthermore, as expected, the power law form does not fit the results obtained away from the QCP as shown in Fig.~\ref{fig:soft_gap_away} of Appendix \ref{app4}.